 Now it’s time for the dye itself of which I used Saphir’s Teinture Française Shoe Dye, noted as the best in the industry (according to the patina artists).
-Professional patina artists use small paint brushes that apply the dye, so I went out and bought myself a few.
-I know that they have specific ones that are good for doing a fancy patina, but for a straight dye job, I think that any one will do really.
+Professional patina artists use small paintbrushes that apply the dye, so I went out and bought myself a few.
+I know that they have specific ones that are good for doing a fancy patina, but for a straight dye job, I think that anyone will do really.
 Therefore, I purchased two, one for applying a lot to a bigger area of the shoe and another for applying a little to a smaller area.
 As I wanted to do the brogueing in a different color, I knew that I need a finer brush than what was provided with the dye.
 When ready, simply apply the dye onto the shoe.
 Always start with a little to see how easily the leather absorbs it.
 From this point, you can tell whether or not adding a little or a lot is going to suffice.
 More likely than not, you are going to have to do a few applications if you really want a rich color.
 For this shoe, I did 2 applications for both the burgundy and the black.
 Always allow several hours between applications, if not overnight, as the dye is quite harsh on the leather and can easily over-soak it.

 Once you have applied the dye, the rest of the job is quite straightforward really.
 Now you just need to seal it all in with a good polish (in reality it is already sealed as the dye is permanent, but shining it up will bring out the colors).
-As you just subject the shoe to all kinds of chemicals, first things first is to apply the mink oil renovator to ensure that the leather does not dry up.
+As you just subject the shoe to all kinds of chemicals, the first thing is to apply the mink oil renovator to ensure that the leather does not dry up.
 Then after doing that, use a cream polish to enhance the color that you just applied and then finish it off with a wax polish in order to give it the shine that it deserves.
 As I said before, this is permanent so you do not need to worry about taking the new colors away.
-Over time, if necessary, you can simply use the dye as a touch up tool for when the color naturally fades.
+Over time, if necessary, you can simply use the dye as a touch-up tool for when the color naturally fades.
 So now you see that an old pair of shoes can always be revitalized and made to look new and fresh again!

 Justin, “The Shoe Snob”